mathieugouin/test2/README.md

 # test2
 Testing for git submodules
-This is a new line added.
+This is a new line added for test 2.